Son Song

 "Son Song" is a song, played as the sixth track of the Soulfly album Primitive.
 Roadrunner Records released this song in the form of single in 2001, but the album containing this song was released a year before.
 It is the sixth single released by Soulfly and second from Primitive.

 Song proposal

-This Soulfly song was proposed when Max Cavalera met Sean Lennon in 1999 during Big Day Out festival in Australia.
-Max said that Gloria Cavalera, Max's wife, suggested him to form duet with Sean to sing song.
+Max Cavalera met Sean Lennon in 1999 during the Big Day Out festival in Australia.
+While making plans for the album "Primitive", Gloria Cavalera, Max's wife, suggested a collaboration with Lennon.

 She thought it would be cool if we sang together; [that] both voices would be amazing.
 I called Sean, and he was into it.
 We spent four days on that song; he came to my house, we scribbled around a little bit with the acoustic guitar, then we wrote the lyrics.
 We took more time on that song, and took it to the studio, and saw the whole thing really come to life, from scratch.

-Max said that collaborating with Sean was not necessarily expected by fans, but he is kind enough due to his unique speech.
+Max said that collaborating with Sean was not necessarily the kind of thing his fans might expect, but given his track record for experimentation, he didn't think it's out of character.